Did you spot the Hitchcock cameos in 2021 suspense movie The Woman in the Window?

 Finally of course there’s Vertigo, in which a fear of heights stops James Stewart catching a killer.
 To-ma-to, to-may-to / vertigo, agoraphobia … let’s call the whole thing off.

 Hitchcock’s Vertigo famously features a stand-in wife.
-In The Woman in the Window, this concept ends up becoming a red herring.
+In The Woman in the Window, this concept ends up becoming a red herring (see also What Lies Beneath).

 When Anna meets the real Mrs Russell, she’s shocked to find it’s not the woman she had drinks with.
 Anna then suspects the husband must be to blame (again drawing on that Vertigo influence).
 In fact, the mistaken identity is Anna’s error.